rht-labs/tech-exercise/docs/5-the-deployments-strike-back/1-autoscaling.md

    ![replicas-hpa](./images/replicas-hpa.png)

 9. Now let's wait for a couple of minutes for load to ease.
-Navuigate back to the `review` HorizontalPodAutoscaler.
+Navigate back to the `review` HorizontalPodAutoscaler.
 You will see that the CPU utilization and desired replicas have started going down.

    ![scale-down](./images/scale-down.png)